Leafwing-Studios/Emergence/design/src/high-level/creative-automation-case-studies.md

 ## [Shapez.io](https://store.steampowered.com/bundle/21489/shapez_Full_Edition/)

 **Conclusion:** Limited options for performing each step.
-Really uninspiring aesthetics.
+Pretty but uninspiring aesthetics: highly abstract and so there's little to express yourself with.

 ### Interesting Goals